 Great Bay EcoCruise

-The Great Bay Estuary system adds approximately 150 miles to New Hampshire's relatively small coastline.
+The Great Bay Estuary adds approximately 150 miles to New Hampshire's relatively small coastline.
 Those 150 miles include everything from industrial, historical and military landmarks to a wildlife refuge and National Estuarine Research Reserve.
 There will be opportunities to learn more about these landmarks and share what you know.
 There is also plenty of time on-board to just enjoy the fresh air, sights and sounds of the estuary with your on-board companions as we scan for bald eagles, osprey, and harbor seals.

 Open to members of the public on a first come, first served basis

-8:30 a.m.: Mandatory check-in and orientation
+8:00-8:30 a.m.
+Mandatory check-in and orientation at the dock

-9:00 a.m.: Departure
+9:00 a.m.
+Departure

-2:30 p.m.: Return to dock
+2:30 p.m.
+Return to the dock

 Parking: Parking at the UNH Pier is limited, so please attempt to carpool if you are cruising with a family or large group.
 Parking is located in front of the entrance to Fort Constitution, along the left side of the access road to the U.S. Coast Guard Station.

 Directions to the Dock